JothikrishnaaVengatesan/ORM/README.md

 ## Date:
 15/03/2024
 ## AIM
-To develop a Django application to store and retrieve data from a Book database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a Railway database using Object Relational Mapping(ORM).

 ## Entity Relationship Diagram

-Include your ER diagram here

 ## DESIGN STEPS